FEED.X (2018)

 The performance passes through two seemingly opposite stages.

-The first half of FEED.X – delivered in a traditional, frontal screening setup - is misleading in relation to later events.
+> The first half of FEED.X – delivered in a traditional, frontal screening setup - is misleading in relation to later events.
 Amidst an ambient surround sound scape, the audience follows a virtual camera moving through a 3D rendered architecture, to eventually encounter floating humanoid figures, weightlessly moving like a flock of birds on drugs, following what appears to be a semi-autonomous, semi conscious choreography.
-The figures race, float and crash into one other in an erratic, gravity shifting world, each giving off drone like sound through- and while moving.
+The figures race, float and crash into one other in an erratic, XYZ gravity shifting world, each figure creating drone like sound, through- and while moving.

-About 20 minutes into the show, true still to the original FEED, the second part of the work transforms the venue into an otherworldly amalgam of thick, artificial fog and intensely bright pulse- and strobe light.
-FEED.X points to the limits of human perception, employing both sensory deprivation and sensory overload, to immerse its audience in a seemingly infinite, kaleidoscopic space, a realm of pure light and sound.
+> About 20 minutes into the show, true still to the original FEED, the second part of the work transforms the venue into an otherworldly amalgam of thick, artificial fog and intensely bright pulse- and strobe light.
+FEED.X points to the malleability of human perception, employing both sensory deprivation and sensory overload.
+All to immerse its audience in a seemingly infinite, kaleidoscopic realm of pure light.
 The work is often described as an unusually emotional and sublimely mesmerizing experience.

-A digital-analogue sound-scape, built from visual pattern - strobe to sound - feedback, combined with ample sub-bass, heightens the loaded atmosphere.
+A digital-analogue sound-scape, fed by the visual patterns - via strobe to sound optical pickup - combined with ample sub-bass creates an overpowering overall impression.

 Due to the phenomenological nature of the work, video documentation is not available.
-Available photos depict moments from the first part and the transition into the second part only.
+Available photos depict moments from the first half of the show and the transition into the second fog part.

 Reviews: